apache/incubator-gluten/docs/velox-backend-limitations.md

 ---
 layout: page
-title: Compatibility
+title: Velox Backend Limitations
 nav_order: 6
 ---
-This document describes some corner cases which will throw exception or has different appearance, cannot successfully fall back to vanilla.
+This document describes the limitations of velox backend by listing some known cases where exception will be thrown, gluten behaves incompatibly with spark, or certain plan's execution must fall back to vanilla spark, etc.

 ### Runtime BloomFilter

-Because velox BloomFilter implementation is different with spark, so if the query fallbacks might_contain to velox but offload bloom_filter_agg to velox, it will throw exception.
+Velox BloomFilter's implementation is different from Spark's.
+So if `might_contain` falls back, but `bloom_filter_agg` is offloaded to velox, an exception will be thrown.

 #### example